Harsh-Techie31/backend/API_DOCUMENTATION.md

 ```

 ## Authentication
-All protected routes require a Bearer token in the Authorization header:
+All requireAuthed routes require a Bearer token in the Authorization header:
 ```
 Authorization: Bearer <your_jwt_token>
 ```